Welcome to the exhibit: Carbonear Island: “Traces of The Past”

-Visit the Carbonear Island Exhibit: Traces of the Past and immerse yourself in a learning experience that is both interactive and educational.
+Visit the Carbonear Island Exhibit: "Traces of the Past".
+This is an interactive exhibit.

 This Exhibit is available to the visitor from July until September from 10 a.m. until 5 p.m. daily and also upon request at other times during the year.